e-hat/efgl/README.md

 * Shadows using NVidia's PCSS algorithm, which builds off the classic shadowmapping technique and cleanly replcaces the PCF step.
 * Post-processing, including SSAO.
-* Subsurface Scattering.
-I mean how hard could it be?

 ### Progress So Far